Convergence Center For Policy Resolution

 Cohort Model

-This 11-week cohort program combines self-paced learning with six live, 90-minute sessions every other week led by an experienced conflict resolution practitioner.
+This 13-week cohort program combines self-paced learning with seven live, 90-minute sessions every other week led by an experienced conflict resolution practitioner.
 Participants apply key concepts to real-world challenges while gaining practical skills, peer support, and personalized coaching — all within a collaborative learning community.

 coaching with convergence compass logo